JyotikaJayani-08/Ambu-Trackers-Hackfest/README.md

 1.We will use sensors like MAX 30102 pulse oximeter and AD8232 ECG sensor to collect  the data from the patient's body to monitor the physiological changes.
 2.We will then send this data through ESP32 Microcontroller to process  and transmit the data.
 3.We will then send this processsed data through Blink IOT and Ubidots platform to  the hospital dashboard that will update with patient’s condition.
-4.We will use  Techniques of Machine Learning algorithm to collect data via ECG electrodes through patient’s body and monitor the changes .
+4.We will use  Techniques of Machine Learning algorithm to collect data via ECG electrodes through patient’s body and monitor the changes(using the coolterm software and converting the data into csv file for applying ML Model) .
-5.We will use a AI assistant chatbot that will help to communicate with the dashboard continuously.

 The MAX30102 pulse oximeter and heart rate sensor is an I2C-based low-power plug-and-play biometric sensor.
 It can be used by students, hobbyists, engineers, manufacturers, and game & mobile developers who want to incorporate live heart-rate data into their projects.